chasewyrick/Administrator-Control-Panel/README.md

 3. Go down to the page list section and copy and paste the Page Link line I have marked out and paste it below and rename the link from ./home to ./{newpagename} and the Home Page text to {New Page Name} Page

 4. Then you will need to access your MySQL database.
 This can usually be done from your webhosting provider.
 Open your database that you are using for this system and create a new table with the page name as the title.
-Then add a new collum for each of your text areas you wish to have.
-But make sure the first collum is called id and the default value is 1.
+Then add a new column for each of your text areas you wish to have.
+But make sure the first column is called id and the default value is 1.

-5. After the table is created take not of the order in which the collums are in.
+5. After the table is created take not of the order in which the columns are in.

 6. Open the process.php file in the /edit/newpage/ directory.
 And go to line 13 and change `homepage` to the name of the new page.

 7. Then you will need to change the SET title='$title', content='$content', aim='$aim' to the fields in the datatable.
-Just add ", aim='$aim'" after the last field in the SET statment.
-Then as done before change the names to the corrosponding fields.
+Just add ", aim='$aim'" after the last field in the SET statement.
+Then as done before change the names to the corresponding fields.
 Save file and continue.

 8. Next you will need to go into the root of the admin dashboard and open nav.php